shrimple-guild/pridge/README.md

 # Pridge

-Pridge is a ChatTriggers Module made to format the Shrimple/Prawn Academy Skyblock Guilds chats.
+Pridge is a Fabric Minecraft mod made to format the Shrimple/Prawn Academy Skyblock Guilds chats.